Hamrun Spartans F.C.: Dark period: Relegations and match fixing allegation

+Recovery

 The 2015–16 season ended successfully for Ħamrun Spartans FC.
-The team finished in second place in the First Division and was promoted to the Premier Division after an absence of four years.
+The team finished in second place in the First Division and was subsequently promoted to the Premier Division after an absence of four years.
 In this period the administration of the club improved greatly and many difficulties, mainly financial, were surmounted.
 New enthusiasm and optimism embraced the club.
 The supporters were looking forward for a fresh start.

-In the 2016-17 season Hamrun regained Premier League status and the following season established themselves in the Premier League as the shout of "we're hear to stay" from the fans grew stronger.

-The 2018-19 season was one of high success.
-The team, led by Italian coach Giovanni Tedesco defied the odds and finished in 4th place after getting a 94th minute equaliser in the last match of the season against arch rivals Valletta which forced the latter to play a decider for the title.
-Hamrun fans dreamt that European competition was once again in reach but Balzan beat Valletta in the final of the FA Trophy, which meant that Balzan occupied the 4th and last Maltese slot in European football.
+The 2018–19 season was a very positive one where the team, led by Italian coach Giovanni Tedesco defied the odds and finished in 4th place after getting a 94th-minute equaliser in the last match of the season against arch rivals Valletta F.C. which result forced the latter to play a decider for the Championship title.
+Hamrun fans hoped that European club football was once again in reach after an absence of 26 years, however Balzan beat Valletta in the final of the FA Trophy, which meant that Balzan won the 4th and last Maltese berth for European football during the next season.

-The 2019-20 season saw the team under new Coach Manuele Blasi.
+During the 2019–20 season, Italian coach Manuele Blasi took control of the team.
 The team performed well initially but due to financial difficulties had to release key players.
 Blasi was replaced by Andrea Ciaramella in early 2020 with the team ending in 9th position when the league was suspended due to the Covid pandemic in March 2020 with 6 matches left to play.

+New ownership and historic European debut (2020–present)

 In the summer of 2020 intense negotiations took place to find solid financial backing for Hamrun Spartans F.C.
-These proved successful when J. Portelli Projects agreed to take control of the club.
+These proved successful when Joseph Portelli agreed to take control of the club.
 The club immediately signed three of the most promising young Malta National Team players - Juan Carlos Corbalan, Joseph Mbong and Matthew Guillaumier.
 A professional corporate image was given to the club and it began the 2020–21 season strongly, sitting top of the league at the end of 2020.
-After the halt of the league decided by the Malta Football Association in April, Spartans were declared champions of the league, 30 years after the last title.
+After the halt of the league decided by the Malta Football Association during April, the Spartans were declared champions of the league, 30 years after winning their last title.

 On 9 June 2021, the club was excluded from participating in the 2021–22 UEFA Champions League for being involved in a match fixing scandal back in 2013.